26 tech gifts everyone on your list will love | CNN Underscored

 The Nintendo Switch OLED is the best version of Nintendo’s popular gaming console yet, with a gorgeous 7-inch OLED display that will make your games look bolder and more colorful than ever.
 It also features a much-improved kickstand for impromptu Mario Kart sessions.
 The Switch OLED is a little hard to find in stock these days, but the standard $299 Nintendo Switch is still a great buy for those who want the full experience, while the smaller handheld-only $199 Switch Lite is perfect for younger players and those who mostly play on the go.

-Samsung’s The Frame TV doesn’t have the best picture quality or the best interface, but it can display art and be the centerpiece of a room.
+Samsung’s The Frame doesn’t have the best picture quality or the best interface, but it can display art and be the centerpiece of a room even when you aren’t watching TV.
 You can pair it with a wooden frame — to make it look like a piece of art — and pick a photograph or work of art to display on the screen.
 That way even when it’s off, it’s doing something useful.

 Sony A90J OLED TV (Starting at $2,798; amazon.com)

-If you’re shopping for an entertainment lover and who wants to see all the details of a TV show or movie, we’d splurge on Sony’s A90J.
-Yes, it’s an expensive OLED TV but it offers the best picture quality we’ve ever tested and packages it in a jaw droppingly sleek design.
+If you’re shopping for an entertainment lover who wants to see all the details of a TV show or movie, we’d splurge on Sony’s A90J.
+Yes, it’s an expensive OLED TV but it offers the best picture quality we’ve ever tested and packages it in a jaw-droppingly sleek design.
 The visuals literally go to the very edge of the screen.